-An organizational unit of the University, governed by a Faculty Council and with an Executive Director or, if the school is synonymous with College, a Dean, reporting to the Provost and Vice-President Academic.
-Faculty associated with the School are assigned through a variety of appointments and are responsible for the general responsibilities assigned to Colleges, which would include outreach activity, research and the delivery of programs, often of an interdisciplinary nature, housed within the school.
+The University-level School is governed by a Faculty Council, with the head of the School (Dean or equivalent) reporting to the Provost and Vice-President Academic.
+Faculty associated with the School are assigned through a variety of appointments and are responsible for the general responsibilities assigned to Colleges, which would include outreach activity, research, and the delivery of programs, often of an interdisciplinary nature, housed within the School.

 The Professional School is an academic unit focused on the delivery of professional program.
 These programs may be accredited and prepare their students for particular professional designations.
-The professional school is housed within a College, with the head of the school (e.g. Associate Dean or Director) reporting to the Dean of the associated College.
+The Professional School is housed within a College, with the head of the school (e.g. Associate Dean or Director) reporting to the Dean of the associated College.
+The Dean reports to the Provost and Vice-President Academic and is responsible for general supervision over the direction of the work of the college.